oskar-koli/kirby-litespeed/README.md

         // Controls if page should be cached
         'ignore' => fn ($page) => $page->title()->value() === 'Do not cache me',

-        // Controls how long Litespeed caches the page (in seconds, default = 172800)
+        // Controls how long Litespeed caches the page (in seconds)
         // The default duration is 2 days (172800 seconds)
         'duration' => fn ($page) => $page->slug() == 'slug' ?
 172800 : 600
     ]